Sacred sites in Bolivia

 Copacabana resists single-tradition interpretation.
 It is simultaneously one of Latin America's most important Catholic pilgrimage sites and a place where pre-Christian Andean cosmology remains actively practiced — not as nostalgia but as living faith.
 Scholars, Catholic devotees, indigenous practitioners, and seekers from outside these traditions each bring genuine insight, and each illuminates dimensions the others miss.

 Scholars recognize Copacabana as one of the most significant examples of religious syncretism in the Americas.
 The site demonstrates how pre-existing Andean sacred geography — centered on Lake Titicaca as the cosmological origin point — was strategically appropriated by both Inca imperialism and Spanish Catholic evangelization, each building on the sacred authority of what came before.
-The statue of the Virgin by Tito Yupanqui is studied as a landmark of indigenous agency within colonial Christianity: an Inca-descended artist creating a Catholic image dressed as an Inca princess, producing an icon that transcended the colonial binary between conqueror and conquered.
+Tito Yupanqui's statue is studied as a landmark of indigenous agency within colonial Christianity, an icon that transcended the colonial binary between conqueror and conquered.

 The Brill academic volume on Lima's Virgin of Copacabana examines how copies of the image were used as instruments of indigenous political negotiation in the colonial capital.
 The site's palimpsest of sacred traditions — pre-Inca, Inca, colonial Catholic, and contemporary syncretic — makes it a key case study in the anthropology of religion, though scholars continue to debate the degree to which syncretism represents genuine fusion versus parallel practice under shared symbols.